rahulc07/Tucana/README.md

 This is based on Linux from scratch, yes that linux from scratch.
 Although nowadays, Tucana deviates a lot with the addition of lib32 libraries, Vulkan, Wine and other things.
 The main selling point is that YOU host the Repos, giving you the ultimate level of control over your PC.
 The Repos are also super easy to host and add too (check the wiki), so you can add theming packages, personalized/patched packages or whatever your heart desires, with infinite possibilites no one can tell you what you can or cannot do!

 # Schedule
 Tucana is on a January June/July Release schedule with periodic 'point' updates throughout.
-Tucana-Build-Scripts however is rolling and will always be up to date, so if you need the latest and greatest build the packages from there using Tucana-Autobuild
+Tucana-Build-Scripts however is rolling and will always be up to date, so if you need the latest and greatest build the packages from there using Tucana-Autobuild or Tucana-Build-Scripts

-Please See Below for the currenct release schedule:
-3.1 Package Lock: May 30th
-3.1-p1 - June 4th
-3.1-p2 - June 10th
-3.1-release - June 14th

 ## Sub Repos